How to Settle IRS Back Taxes: Settlement Methods

 Choose an installment agreement

 The most frequent settlement method is an installment agreement.
 The IRS considers those with these agreements in good standing providing they maintain their monthly payments.
-This means making sure they are paid on time and you pay at least the minimum amount required.
+This means making sure they are paid on time and you pay the least minimum amount required.

 Look into a partial payment installment agreement